 The good news is there are thousands of Medicare plans that can help offset prescription drug costs.
 Medicare has several different parts that offer prescription benefits based on the individual plan you choose.

 Medicare Part D offers the broadest prescription coverage based on meeting specific plan criteria.
 But other parts of Medicare also offer different levels of drug coverage.

 Let’s take a closer look at the different parts of Medicare and the plan options available.

 Medicare has four major parts that offer different benefits: hospital (Part A), outpatient medical (Part B), prescription drugs (Part D), and Medicare Advantage (Part C), which covers many of these options and a few other extras.

 Part A (hospital)

-Medicare Part A covers hospital stays, skilled nursing center stays, hospice, and home health when certain criteria are met.
+Medicare Part A covers hospital stays, limited skilled nursing facility stays, hospice, and home healthcare when certain criteria are met.
 Medications you receive as part of your care are generally covered.

 Part B (medical)